dfinity/motoko/doc/md/reference/style.md

 -   When breaking function definitions or calls with long argument lists, put each argument on a separate line.

-    Also, consider using records for long parameter lists, see [Picking types](#picking-types).
+    Also, consider using records for long parameter lists, see [picking types](#picking-types).

     ``` motoko no-repl
     func someFunction(